phetsims/equality-explorer/doc/implementation-notes.md

 **Assertions**: The implementation makes heavy use of `assert` to verify pre/post assumptions and perform type checking.
 If you are making modifications to this sim, do so with assertions enabled via the `ea` query parameter.

 **Memory management**: All calls that register a listener or observer have associated documentation indicating whether a corresponding call is required to deregister.
 This includes calls to `link`, `lazyLink`, `addListener`, `new DerivedProperty`, `Property.multilink` and `new Multilink`.
-When deregistering is not needed, it's typically because instances of a type exist for the lifetime of the sim.
+When deregistering is not needed, it's typically because an instance exists for the lifetime of the sim.
 Examples:

 ```js
 // unlink not needed